-9 Put on the optional chest pulse sensor.
+Put on the chest pulse sensor.

-To use a pulse program, you must wear the optional chest pulse sensor (see page 20).
-To put on the chest pulse sensor, follow the instructions included with the chest pulse sensor.
+To use a pulse program, you must wear the chest pulse sensor.
+Refer to page 7 for instructions.

-Select one of the two pulse programs.
+3 Select one of the two pulse programs.

 When the key is inserted, the manual mode will be selected.
 To select one of the pulse programs, press the Select Workout button repeatedly until one of the two pulse program indicators lights.